Report & pay for your clients

 To submit a client's payroll and pay their premiums, you'll need:

-- The client's account number (either a six or nine-digit number) and payroll report ID (found in the top right corner of the payroll report form)
+- The client's account number and payroll report ID (found in the top right corner of the payroll report form)

 - The client's payroll records for the previous year or quarter, including: